yongning0310/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to create an internship entry with the necessary details.
-2. InternshipBook adds the internship entry to the list.
+2. Flagship adds the internship entry to the database.
 Use case ends.

 **Extensions**
 * 1a.
 Command is of invalid format
     * 1a1.
 Flagship shows an error message.
-    * Use case resumes from step 1.
+      Use case resumes from step 1.
-<br><br>

 * 1b.
 Internship entry has a duplicate already stored in `Flagship`.
     * 1b1.
 Flagship shows an error message.
+      Use case resumes from step 1.

+* 1c.
+Necessary fields in the command are missing.
+  * 1c1.
+Flagship shows an error message.
-    * Use case resumes from step 1.
+    Use case resumes from step 1.

 **UC2: Delete an internship**

 **MSS**

-1. User requests to see list of internships
+1. User requests to see list of internships.
-2. InternshipBook shows a list of internships
+2. Flagship shows a list of internships.
-3. User requests to delete a specific internship in the list
+3. User requests to delete a specific internship in the list.
-4. InternshipBook deletes the internship
+4. Flagship deletes the internship.

     Use case ends.

 **Extensions**
 * 1a.
-Command is of invalid format
+Command is of invalid format.
     * 1a1.
-InternshipBook shows an error message.
+Flagship shows an error message.

       Use case ends.

+* 2a.
+The list is empty.

+  Use case ends.

 * 3a.
-Command is of invalid format
+The given index is invalid.
     * 3a1.
-InternshipBook shows an error message.
+Flagship shows an error message.

       Use case ends.

-**UC3: Edit an internship**
+**UC3: Modify an internship**

 **MSS**

-1. User requests to read internship entry
+1. User requests to read internship entry.
-2. InternshipBook shows the internship entry
+2. Flagship shows the internship entry.
-3. User requests to edit a certain field of the internship entry
+3. User requests to modify a certain field of the internship entry.
-4. InternshipBook shows the internship entry with the changes made
+4. Flagship shows the internship entry with the changes made.
-5. User requests to exit editing mode
-6. InternshipBook saves the updated internship entry to the hard disk
+5. Flagship saves the updated internship entry to the database.

     Use case ends.